Tale of two cities: Kurdish vote lays bare political divisions

 Some officials in the Patriotic Union of Kurdistan (PUK), based in Sulaimaniya, have cautioned that the vote could invite trouble from Turkey and Iran and a referendum should be held at a more appropriate time.

-Those neighboring countries fear independence will encourage their own restive Kurdish populations to press for change.
+Those neighbouring countries fear independence will encourage their own restive Kurdish populations to press for change.
 The Baghdad government says the vote is unconstitutional.

 Iran banned flights to and from Kurdistan on Sunday, while Baghdad asked foreign companies to stop oil trading with Kurdistan and demanded that the KRG hand over control of its international airports and border posts with Iran, Turkey and Syria.